Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 .. code:: bash

+   # TODO: need to remove  --external-id dummy --region us-west-2
-   lightning create cluster pikachu --provider aws --role-arn arn:aws:iam::1234567890:role/lai-byoc --external-id dummy --region us-west-2
+   lightning create cluster pikachu --provider aws --role-arn arn:aws:iam::1234567890:role/lai-byoc

 Run your code on the pikachu cluster by passing it into CloudCompute: